 In order to sleep better you must improve your sleep hygiene.
 Sleep hygiene is simply a group of healthy habits that help promote a good night’s sleep.
 These healthy habits are:

-If you have any more questions please feel free to email me at firstname.lastname@example.org or visit my Facebook Page at https://www.facebook.com/MyCrohnsDoctor
+To find out more about the Importance of Sleep and your Crohn's Disease please feel free to email me at email@example.com or visit my Facebook Page at My Crohn's Doctor.

 Yours in Health and Wellness